Remarks on motives of abelian type: Descent and motives of abelian type Proof of Theorems and

-A smash-nilpotent cycle is homologically trivial.
-Therefore, $p^+$ is homologically equivalent to the $G$-invariant idempotent $q^+$.
-Likewise, $p^-$ is homologically equivalent to the $G$-invariant idempotent $q^- := \id_{M_K} - q^+$.
-By finite-dimensionality of $M_K$, it follows that $\im q^+$ and $\im q^-$, which are motives defined over $k$, are respectively isomorphic over $K$ to $(M_K)^+$ and $(M_K)^-$.
-In particular, we obtain that $S^n(\im q^-) = \Lambda^n(\im q^+) = 0$ over $K$ for $n>>0$.
-By Proposition \ref{P:rigtrivial}, we conclude that $\im q^+ \oplus \im q^-$ is a decomposition of $M$ into an evenly finite-dimensional motive and an oddly finite-dimensional motive. \end{proof}

 \begin{proposition} Let $M$ be a motive over $k$.
-Then $M_{\overline{k}}$ has a Chow--K\"unneth decomposition if and only if $M_K$ has a Chow--K\"unneth decomposition. \end{proposition} \begin{proof} The ``only if'' part of the proposition is obvious and the ``if'' part follows from a specialization argument as in the proof of Theorem \ref{rigidity} together with the compatibility of specialization with the cycle class map \cite[\S 20.3]{Fulton}. \end{proof}
+Then $M_{\overline{k}}$ has a Chow--K\"unneth decomposition if and only if there exists a field extension $K/k$ such that $M_K$ has a Chow--K\"unneth decomposition. \end{proposition} \begin{proof} The ``only if'' part of the proposition is obvious and the ``if'' part follows from a specialization argument as in the proof of Theorem \ref{rigidity} together with the compatibility of specialization with the cycle class map \cite[\S 20.3]{Fulton}. \end{proof}

 \begin{question} Let $M$ be a motive over $k$.
 Assume that $M_K$ has a Chow--K\"unneth decomposition.
 Then does $M$ have a Chow--K\"unneth decomposition? \end{question}